JRasta/web-atm-app/README.md

 Once cloned the web-app should be accessible on [this link](http://localhost:63342/web-atm-app/src/index.html).

-If not it can be ran from an IDE within a default browser.
+If not it can be ran from within WebStorm to open in a default browser.